Download the App

 A memory surfaced, unbidden.
 His father’s voice echoed through his mind, sharp and unrelenting like the crack of a whip:

 “You waste your time with those trees while the pack struggles to survive!
-Strength is what matters, Lyric, not… whatever this is.”
+Strength is what matters, Lyric—not this delusion.”

 The words struck as fresh as the day they were spoken.
 Lyric clenched his fists, his nails biting into his palms.
 His father had never understood—none of them had.
 The forest wasn’t just trees and roots and foliage.
 It was alive, a sacred being that breathed and whispered and needed care.
 Needed someone to protect it.